CAIR-LAB-WFUSM/Demo_for_otoscope/README.md

 # Demo_for_otoscope
-This is the simple demo code for otoscope project, will be refine in the future
+This is the simple demo code for otoscope project (a GUI), will be refine in the future.